reTHINK-project/testbeds/docs/Testbed-Design/testbed-description.md

  * TURN/STUN server

 #### Hotel Guest
-The testbed should have at least 3 virtual machines available for the Catalogue, the LWM2M Message Node and the Identity Manager Server/Identity Management Subsystem.
-The number of docker images depends on the implementation of these components.
-All 3 services should be accessible via public IP, be it only one that is shared and then NAT-ed, or reverse proxyfied towards the docker instances running the services or having a separate public IP for each service.
-A DNS server with SRV entries is needed in order that the setup can be replicated on several testbeds.
+__The testbed should have at least 3 virtual machines available for the Catalogue, the LWM2M Message Node and the Identity Manager Server/Identity Management Subsystem.__
+Implementation is to be determined (wheater it is deployed on 3 VMs or in 3 docker images in a VM with reverse proxyfication

 #### My City
 A <My City domain> is required for My City implementation.